KavarodB/ScholarHive/README.md

 # ScholarHive
 Scholar Hive is a web-based application that allows researchers and scholars to analyze profiles based on publications, citations, h-index, and other relevant metrics, and visualize that data in a visual and textual form.
 This application is written with Node.js and Express, fully native for the browser.
+The frontend code is written on Angular and is under /frontend_Code and is compiled to html and js in /public.

 ## Installation Node.js
 For Ubuntu follow the instruction below: